Hackney voluntary and community sector grants programme

 The Council, together with Hackney Homes, Hackney Police, Hackney Council for Voluntary Services and representatives from the Army, Royal Navy, Royal Air Force, Greater London Reserve Forces and Cadets Association and national Armed Forces Charities signed a Hackney Armed Forces community covenant on 29 January 2013.

-You can save your progress and continue whenever you wish.
-For more information, see our guidance for applicants [pdf, 259.36Kb] .
+You can save your progress and continue whenever you want.
+For more information, see our charity and not for profit – guidance for applicants.